zzhangjii/learning-library/workshops/dvcs-5/LabGuide400.md

 Key Take Aways from this lab:
 - Learning how to use Calculations
-- Using different visualizations to obtain insights from dataset
+- Using different visualizations to obtain insights from data set
 - Narrating a meaningful story using Narrate

 ### 4a) Analyzing Sales and Social Media Data